-The marketing Intern will help to a) define and build the reseller and affiliate program, b) setup and manage the alliance program (including the alliance relationships and affiliate program), and help with PR, ads, copywriting, the company database, customer follow-up and events.
+The marketing Intern will help to a) define and build the reseller and affiliate program, b) set up and manage the alliance program (including the alliance relationships and affiliate program), and help with PR, ads, copywriting, the company database, customer follow-up, and events.

-- Help setup the reseller program including assisting with PowerPoints, competitive matrix, price list, collateral and other materials needed.
+- Help set up the reseller program including assisting with PowerPoints, competitive matrix, price list, collateral and other materials needed.

 - Help with the reseller partner recruiting efforts.
-Build database, send and respond to e-mails, manage direct response, phone follow-up.
+Build a database, send and respond to e-mails, manage direct response, phone follow-up.

-- Follow up with existing resellers with agreements, schedule partner training and question follow-up, help prepare needed materials.
+- Follow up with existing resellers with agreements, schedule partner training, and question follow-up, help prepare needed materials.

 - Setup regional promotions and help drive success.